bCBowers/santanderChallenge/README.md

 - Extreme Gradient Boosting

-As expected, an average of the four techniques produces better results than any technique individually.
+As expected, an average of the four techniques produces better results than any technique individually.The individual models were developed with the help of kernels from Kaggle.

 File Descriptions:

 santanderv1.py -> ensemble model code

+submission.csv -> output code for submission to Kaggle

 sample_submission.csv -> file provided by the Kaggle challenge